viklund/courses/ngsintro/1609/labs/rnaseq_tutorial_in_progress.md

 This generates another pdf file named MAplot.pdf in the DE folder.
 To view it copy it to your local disk as before.

-Based on these results are you surprised that your DE analysis detected a fairly large number of significant genes?
+:open_mouth: Based on these results are you surprised that your DE analysis detected a fairly large number of significant genes?

 ## MA-plot and Volcanoplot

-One can also visualize the actual results of differential gene expresssion analysis in different ways.
-One example of such a plot is called MA-plot and show the mean expression on the x-axis and estimated log ratios along the y-axis and plots this for all genes in the analysis.
+One can also visualize the actual results of a differential gene expresssion analysis in many different ways.
+One way is by generating a MA-plot that plots the mean expression and estimated log ratios for all genes in an analysis.

 To create an MA plot for your analysis you can run the script called MAplot.R from your DE folder.
 It will read in the